michaelmcg95/FSA/readme.md

 load [file | -f] <FILENAME>
 load (regex | -r) <REGEX>
 ```
-With the file or -f option, the command loads a transition file specified by <FILENAME>.
-If the file contains syntax errors, the load operation will be aborted and the program will display the error.
+With the file or -f option, the command loads a transition file specified by FILENAME.
+If the file contains a syntax error, the load operation will be aborted and the program will display the error.
 Similarly, if the file is syntactically correct, but describes an invalid automaton, the load operation will fail.
 A transition graph is invalid if it has no initial state, multiple initial states, or a reference to an undefined state label.

-With the regex or -r option, the command creates an automaton from the regex specified by <REGEX>.
+With the regex or -r option, the command creates an automaton from the regex specified by REGEX.
 When loading a file, if there are no lambda transitions and exactly one transition is defined for each state for each letter of the input alphabet,
 the automaton is loaded as a DFA, otherwise it will be an NFA.
 All automata loaded from regexes are NFAs.